benjimanclarke/benjimanclarke.github.io/README.md

 # My Personal Website
-This repo is a **Testing** repo for my personal website on github pages.
+This is where my own personal website that I am building from HTML and CSS.
-I just want a place to store it for ease of moving between different systems and version control for testing.
+I am building and testing live so the website probably won't be fully functional all of the time.
+I am mostly developing offline line but I am commiting when new things are added for accurate version control.